r0chd/nh/README.md

 ### Global Subcommands

-- `nh search` - a super-fast package searching tool (powered by an ElasticSearch client) for Nix packages in supported Nixpkgs branches.
+- `nh search` - a super-fast package searching tool (powered by an Elasticsearch client) for Nix packages in supported Nixpkgs branches.
   <p align="center">
     <img